akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 queue](#durable-producer) on the producer side.
 The stored unconfirmed messages will be redelivered when the corresponding producer is started again.
 Those messages may be routed to different workers than before and some of them may have already been processed but the fact that they were confirmed had not been stored yet.
-Meaning at-least once delivery.
+Meaning at-least-once delivery.

 If a worker crashes or is stopped gracefully the unconfirmed messages will be redelivered to other workers.
 In that case some of these may already have been processed by the previous worker.
-Meaning at-least once delivery.
+Meaning at-least-once delivery.

 ## Sharding